Peds

 of the effective leg

-Patient externally rotates hip when the hip is actively flexed to 90 degrees
+Patient externally rotates and abducts the hip when the hip is actively flexed to 90 degrees

 Markedly limited internal rotation (most predictive finding)